A parliamentary report of 1777 recorded a local workhouse in operation in Tweedmouth for up to 36 inmates.

 The central wing of the main building contained the Master's house and kitchens.

-The women's yard lay at the north of the main building.
+The women's yard lay at the north of the main building, with a dining room on the ground floor at its east side.

-The workhouse had separate boys' and girls' schools and admitted the children out paupers on out-relief.
+The workhouse had separate boys' and girls' schools and admitted the children of paupers on out-relief.
 In 1866, there were seven pupils from the workhouse and around eighty from outside.

 The former workhouse later became a geriatric hospital linked with the Berwick Infirmary which stands just to its south-east.
 The hospital block was demolished in around 1990 to make way for a new maternity unit.
 In 2001, the surviving buildings were redeveloped for use as housing.